nst/CocoaSlideShow/README.md

 Known bugs:
   * you sometimes have to type 'esc' twice to exit fullscreen

+Version 0.8
+  * runs on macOS Catalina, although not well tested

 Version 0.6
   * slideshow now loops by default (Tim, Brewster K.)